 Basic spiralizers tend to create noodles of one shape and size, but there are plenty of more advanced models available that can make noodles of different widths and shapes, and in some cases even peel vegetables.

-Let's face it: there aren't many people that actually need a spiralizer.
+Not versatile.
+Let's face it, there aren't many people that actually need a spiralizer.
 Sure, spiralizers have their uses and benefits, but they're far from a must-have kitchen utensil.
 If you're not worried about finding new ways to dish up fruit and veg for your kids, then your money could be better spent elsewhere.

 If you want to buy a spiralizer for your kitchen, there are three main options to consider: